 Activity is measured in units of becquerel [Bq].
 An obsolete unit is the Curie, which was named after its discoverer Marie Curie in 1896.
 One Curie is equivalent to 3.7 * 1010 decays per second.

-- …the chemical element (isotopes included) – the chemical compound.
+- the chemical element (isotopes included) or compound.

-Actual activity is an important characteristic of radioactive material and is easy to calculate.
-If N is the number of the decaying nuclei in the substance and λ is the decay rate, then the activity of the radioactive substance can be calculated:
+The actual activity is an important characteristic of radioactive material and is easy to calculate.
+If N is the number of the decaying nuclei in the substance and λ is the decay rate, the activity of the radioactive substance can be calculated as:

 A = λ * N

-Every element, or more specifically, every atom, has its own particular decay constant.
-This is the probability of a particular type of nuclear decay and is independent of time and place.
+Every element, or more specifically, every atom, has its own specific decay constant, which is the probability of a specific type of nuclear decay independent of time and place.

-The amount of time required for the amount of radio active atoms to fall to half its original value is known as half-life.
+The time required for the number of radioactive atoms to reduce to half its original value is known as the half-life.

 In this time frame, the number N of the radioactive nuclei of an element is reduced to half of its initial value N0.